Fliplet/fliplet-cli/docs/AJAX-cross-domain.md

 ## 2. Configure the service with an `Access-Control-Allow-Origin` header

 Similar to the first method, the responses from the requested resource should contain an `Access-Control-Allow-Origin` header.
-The value of which could be a list of domains such as `http://domain1.example, http://domain2.example` or as mentioned above, we recommend setting it as `*` if possible.
+The value of which could be a list of domains such as `http://domain1.example, http://domain2.example`.
+For reasons mentioned above, we recommend setting it as `*` if possible.

 ## 3. Use a proxy service